nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 # AI Commit Annotations

-SmartGit's AI Annotations are a powerful feature allowing custom extension of the SmartGit's functionality.
+SmartGit's AI Annotations are a powerful feature that allows custom extension of SmartGit's functionality.

-Each AI Annotation instructs SmartGit to run a custom AI action, either interactively, or in the background, using one or more selected (or inferred) _diffs_ in the commit history as input.
+Each AI Annotation instructs SmartGit to run a custom AI action, either interactively or in the background, using one or more selected (or inferred) _diffs_ in the commit history as input.

-The output of the AI generated annotations can either be displayed interactively on the UI, or linked to the relevant commit(s) using [SmartGit's Notes](Notes.md) capabilities.
+The output of the AI generated annotations can be displayed interactively in the UI or linked to the relevant commit(s) using [SmartGit's Notes](Notes.md) capabilities.

 Some examples of what AI Commit Annotations can do:
-- Describe the contents of a diff, e.g. latest commit on a branch, or the diff between 2 commits.
+- Describe the contents of a diff (e.g., the latest commit on a branch or the diff between 2 commits).
-- Analyze a commit and provide feedback or descriptive metadata about quality factors with the code introduced in the commit.
+- Analyze a commit and provide feedback or descriptive metadata about quality factors introduced in the code.
-- Instruct the LLM to generate icons which can be used to augment visualization of Notes.
+- Instruct the LLM to generate icons to augment the visualization of Notes.

-- As AI annotations can be configured to run in the background, SmartGit can automate checking while you work, and the outcome of the AI's response will be added to Git Notes which can be viewed in the **Graph View** of the **Log and Standard Windows**.
+Because AI annotations can run in the background, SmartGit can automate checks while you work.
+The AI's responses are added to Git Notes, which can be viewed in the **Graph View** of the **Log and Standard Windows**.

 ## Getting Started

-The AI Annotations feature leverages both SmartGit Notes, and the common AI configurations used by all SmartGit features.
+The AI Annotations feature leverages both SmartGit Notes and the common AI configurations used by all SmartGit AI features.
-It is recommended that you familiarize yourself with these features:
+Before using AI Annotations, it's recommended to familiarize yourself with:

 - Please [refer here](../Integrations/AI.md#ai-llm-configuration-options) for instructions on how to connect SmartGit to a LLM.
 - [Refer here](Notes.md) for background on SmartGit's Git Notes features.

-You add new AI Commit Annotation commands in SmartGit by adding a new [configuration](../Integrations/AI.md#ai-commit-annotation-configuration-options) section for each AI-Annotation command that you wish to set up.
+To add a new AI Commit Annotation command in SmartGit, define a new [configuration](../Integrations/AI.md#ai-commit-annotation-configuration-options) section for each AI-Annotation you want to set up.

 Configuration Options include:
 - Standard LLM configuration settings.
 - The `mode` in which the AI Annotation should run - either _interactively_, showing the output on the UI, or in the _background_, by appending the results to Git notes.
-- The prompt that should be executed by the AI when the annotation command is invoked, along with additional context such as the contents of the _diff_ and _commit message_.
+- The prompt to be executed by the AI when the annotation command is invoked, along with additional context such as the contents of the _diff_ and _commit message_.
 - For background annotations:
-  - The Notes refs where annotation outputs are to be stored.
+  - The Notes refs where the annotation outputs should be stored.
-  - Any additional Notes processing, such as title, options, and result visualization on SmartGit's **Graph View**.
+  - Any additional Notes processing (title, options, visual representation in SmartGit's **Graph View**).

 ### Example - Analyzing the difference between two selected diffs and displaying the difference interactively

-Adding the below `[ai-commit-annotations]` section to your git config will add a new 'Describe Diff' command to the menu when exactly two commits are selected in **Graph View** of the **Log Window** or the **Standard Window**.
+Adding the `[ai-commit-annotations]` section below to your git config creates a new 'Describe Diff' command in the menu when exactly two commits are selected in **Graph View** of the **Log Window** or the **Standard Window**.

-The command leverages an existing LLM configuration called `openai` (tested on `gpt-4.1` on Open AI)
+This command uses an existing LLM configuration called `openai` (tested on `gpt-4.1` on Open AI)

 ```
 [smartgit-ai-llm "openai"]